leandroccvaz/MyProject-RecyclerView/README.md

 Sync Gradle
 Run the app on an emulator or physical device

-🧪Possible Improvements
+*Possible Improvements*

-Use ListAdapter with DiffUtil for better performance Implement MVVM architecture
+Use ListAdapter with DiffUtil for better performance Implement MVVM/MVI architecture
 Add unit tests
 Replace Toast with Snackbar
 Migrate UI to Jetpack Compose